-We seem to be driven to compare ourselves on destructive comparisons.
+1. Stop the comparisons - we seem to be driven to compare ourselves on destructive comparisons.
 When on a diet, we compare ourselves to slim models.
 We compare ourselves to successful people and wonder why we cannot have it all.
 Recognise that when you accept yourself as you are it is easier to take the next step because you are not beating yourself up for what you are not, but rather encouraging yourself for what you might become.

-It seems all too easy to put ourselves last when the children need something, or that report has to be finished because the boss will be mad, or the chores need doing.
-Yet sometimes you have to say: "actually, I am more of a priority - I am a higher value than those things because if I am not well/rested/feeling okay then those other things that rely on me won’t get done, so I value myself enough to take time for me".
+3. Look after yourself - it seems all too easy to put ourselves last when the children need something, or that report has to be finished because the boss will be mad, or the chores need doing.
+Yet sometimes you have to say: "Actually, I am more of a priority - I am a higher value than those things because if I am not well/rested/feeling okay then those other things that rely on me won’t get done, so I value myself enough to take time for me".

-As you connect with friends and family, notice what it is they value about you and allow yourself to accept compliments.
+4. Connect with others - as you connect with friends and family, notice what it is they value about you and allow yourself to accept compliments.
 If you find that difficult, start with a simple “thank you” and feel how positive it is to have someone notice something about you.
 Occasionally, of course, there may be a critic, and while it is worth listening to criticism remember that it is okay to reject it if you don’t feel that it fits with the facts.
 It’s your choice - you are the expert on you, not them.

-While we are very good at celebrating our mistakes, we are less good at celebrating our successes.
+5. Celebrate your successes - while we are very good at celebrating our mistakes, we are less good at celebrating our successes.
 Yet they represent when our plans our values and our abilities have come together to create something.
 It is great to just remind yourself of what you have achieved.

 Getting into the habit of valuing yourself helps to build self-esteem and self-worth, and both are going to help to insulate you against the emotional challenges that fall into most lives from time to time.
 Of course, you may feel that you need some professional help to get started, but many people will be able by taking small steps to make a big difference quite quickly because we all have it in us.